eniolam1000752/AppProvider/README.md

     // dispatch is used to set and update global state values
-    // component in which this is used whould be wrapped under 																						AppProvider just as the case scenario of the Provider/Consumer relationship
+    // component in which this is used whould be wrapped under
     <FetchConsumer>
 	    {({state1, dispatch})  => (

 	       //...component here

 	    )
     </FetchConsumer
 ```

 #### Persistence